mohtashim-ali/course-project-the-basis/Markdown Files/Progess Report Phase 1.md

 2. Is having a database necessary for our program even if our program does not necessarily require it?
 We have already somewhat implemented a database but is it necessary we keep it for the next phase?

 ## What has worked well for your design?
+> For our design, what worked well was the way each task in the program was divided.
+To be more precise, each class with complex operations has a handler for it.
+The handler of each class holds the method or rules for said class, while the other class holds all the properties.
+This design method helped us a lot with our program, especially when processing the input.
+It helped us by splitting our large/complex classes into two more comprehensible ones.
+Because of this it was more easier to find and locate bugs while at the same time making the code more readable.
+In essence, splitting our classes into different two classes, one with methods and the other one with property helped us significantly when implementing the program itself

 ## Summary of what each group member is working on and plans on working on next